-I spent the first part of my Australia trip last November 2013 in Brisbane, Queensland, where I visited with my good friend Kim.
+I spent the first part of my Australia trip last November 2013 in Brisbane, Queensland, where I visited with a good friend of mine that I met online many years back.
 No trip to Australia would be complete without finally meeting her!

 The City Hall was newly renovated.
 They had an exhibit on the history of the river.

 Also on display then, was Stephen Hart’s Fellow Humans exhibit, where he takes 3D models of real people and creates a miniature version of them.
 Tools, process, and anecdotes line the walls of the room.
 I always love interesting sculpture work.

 We also did a lot of walking outside.
 At some point we got a little lost, but thankfully my friend has a map-view brain as opposed to my street-view one.